KillyMXI/FsiOddityDemo/readme.md

 ```

-This is not be a feasible way in case of bigger projects with many files.
+This is not a feasible way in case of bigger projects with many files.
 This will require manual tracking of code structure changes.

 ## Checking that library dependencies are solved when used from elsewhere